gdbhosale/lamgmt1/readme.md

-# Laravel + jQuery + Bootstrap + Font Awesome
+# Laravel + jQuery + Bootstrap + Font Awesome + CRUD

-This library is latest compilation of best UI libraries with Laravel Backend.
+This library is latest compilation of best UI libraries with Laravel Backend and sample CRUD for Books.

 Components: